Kuurkuma/Python_Retail-Store_Instacart/README.md

 - Are there particular times of the day when people spend the most money ?

 #### Marketing and sales:
+- There is a lot of different price tags.
+How a simpler price range groupings can be used?
 - Are there certain types of products that are more popular than others?
 - Which departments have the highest frequency of product orders ?